 Baneberry (Actaea rubra)

 So far, no pics of a white "bottle brush" spray of baneberry flowers, just of the leaves and of the green and ripe berries (the last can also be white).
 Please tune in next year to see if I've come across any of the flower clusters.
 By the way, the berries are toxic.

 Golden Columbine (Aquilegia chrysantha)

 In the Albuquerque area I know of only one place where Golden Columbines grow in profusion: Carlito Springs Open Space, where no doubt they'e introduced.
 My 2016 images are enlarged from snapshots, so the quality is poor.
 I'd go back and take better photographs, but Carlito Springs is closed for renovation.
-In 2020 I found a Golden Columbine growing in a median garden in my neighborhood, so was able to add a couple of close-up shots.
+In 2020 I found a Golden Columbine growing as a cultivar in a median garden, so was able to add a couple of close-up shots.